by: Levent Kerimol

 It is a similar story for Neighbourhood Forums, their geographic boundaries are evaluated and assessed by the local authority.
 Sometimes they are asked to work with others in the area, or their boundaries separated, to ensure there is a clear singular community arrangement.
 There have been several natural progressions for effective and inclusive Neighbourhood Forums to move onto housing delivery, and here again, it doesn’t seem sensible to select other communities.

 Then there are CLH organisations, such as the St Ann’s Redevelopment Trust, that exist entirely around a single identified site.
 These organisations are very local and geographic in character and not interested in other sites.
-They typically identify the site as an opportunity and seek partnership with public bodies.
-The specificity of these cases can mean a selection process is not an effective tool.
+They typically identify the site that is of particular interest and seek partnership with public bodies.
+The specificity of these cases can mean light touch sifting and dialogue may be more appropriate.

 It is of course prudent for public bodies to ensure the organisation has the capability and credibility to deliver what is required, but this can be done without the pretence of a selection process, by drawing on support from CLH London and others.

 In many other cases, sites are outside the local geographic area of an interested CLH group, and a selection process is sensible.
 With enough notice, soft market testing, or consultation, it may also be a way of ensuring any latent local desires to start a CLH organisation are explored.

 Selection processes should be focused and proportionate, and clearly define the terms and what public bodies are looking for, appreciating the effort required by people.
 The GLA’s Small Sites x Small Builders programme offers a simple process with standardised terms and delivery controls, which can be focused specifically to support the emerging sector and delivery model.
 Both TfL and Croydon Council have used this approach recently meaning start-up groups with relatively little access to capital in the early stages, are not competing against more established developers.